jutuon/jonect/README.md

 possible.

 1. Decide what audio stream the server will send to the client.
 By default the default recording output will be recorded when audio streaming starts.
+Or possibly the previously selected audio stream if PulseAudio Volume Control GUI program is used to select the audio stream.

    Opionally select PulseAudio monitor stream to record when audio streaming starts.
 This can be done selecting PulseAudio monitor source with command